esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 | MINC        | .mnc           | Montreal Neurological Institute               |https://www.mcgill.ca/bic/software/minc|
 | NRRD        | .nrrd          |                                               |https://teem.sourceforge.net/nrrd/format.html|

-From the MRI scanner, images are initially collected in the DICOM format and can be converted to these other formats to make working with the data easier.
+From the MRI scanner, images are initially collected and put in the DICOM format but  can be converted to these other formats to make working with the data easier.

-We will in a later episode look more deeplu into DICOM data.
+We will, in a later episode, look more deeplu into DICOM data.
 The DICOM will have all kinds of data such as the patient's name.
-In this episode we want to get to the image.
+In this episode we want to get to the images.
 We'll load some example images originally from Zenodo where you can find [this data](https://doi.org/10.5281/zenodo.6466491) and it's open lisence.
 We will use a **wget** command to get thess from Zeonodo.

 ```python